-The City/County Utilities Division provides high quality water and sewer services to approximately 358,000 residential users in its service area through responsible use of resources, reliable delivery and stewardship of the environment.
-It operates three water-treatment plants with combined capacity of 91 gallons a day, drawn from the Yadkin River and Salem Lake.
-Last year these plants treated and pumped a total of 13.1 billion gallons of water that met or exceeded all state and federal standards for drinking water quality.
-The water distribution system includes 2,227 miles of water distribution mains, 14 water tanks and seven pumping stations.
-The division also operates two wastewater treatment plants with a combined treatment capacity of 51 million gallons per day.
-The collection system includes approximately 1,708 miles of sewer lines, 49 pumping stations and three chemical odor control stations.
-The sewage plants treated 11.33 billion gallons of wastewater in the past calendar year.
+Winston-Salem/Forsyth County Utilities provides high quality water, wastewater and solid waste services to approximately 341,000 residential users in its service area through responsible use of resources, reliable delivery and stewardship of the environment.
+It operates three water-treatment plants with a combined capacity of 91 million gallons a day, drawn from the Yadkin River and Salem Lake.
+Last year these plants treated and pumped a total of 13.0 billion gallons of water that met or exceeded all state and federal standards for drinking water quality.
+The water distribution system includes 2,322 miles of water distribution mains, 14 water tanks and seven pumping stations.
+The department also operates two wastewater treatment plants with a combined treatment capacity of 51 million gallons per day.
+The collection system includes approximately 1,785 miles of sewer lines, 50 pumping stations and one chemical odor control station.
+The plants treated 12.6 billion gallons of wastewater in the past calendar year.

-The Utilities Division staff works hard to meet or exceed the requirements mandated by the North Carolina Clean Water Act that regulate the collection system operations, and the National Pollutant Discharge Elimination System (NPDES) permits that regulate the operation of the treatment plants.
-Learn more about the Utilities Division at Utilities.CityofWS.org
+WSFC Utilities staff works hard to meet and exceed the requirements mandated by the North Carolina Clean Water Act that regulate collection system operations, and National Pollutant Discharge Elimination System permits that regulate the operation of treatment plants.
+Learn more at Utilities.CityofWS.org.

 Forsyth County Soil & Water Conservation District